Jaldsky/GANTutorial/README.md

-# GANTutorial
-Generative adversarial neural network tutorial
+# Generative adversarial neural network tutorial

+# How to use it?
+1. pip install jupyter numpy matplotlib tensorflow keras
+2. jupyter notebook
+3. select the file project